ehrpg/qstar/docs/crisis/index.md

 reduced to 0, rather than a `+1` bonus.
 Multiple Assets can provide a bonus instead.

-If the Medicine check was successful, the patient recovers from `1` wound, and an additional wound for each [Extra](/character/skill#extras).
+If the [Medicine][] check was successful, the patient heals wounds equal to the roll in addition to natural healing.
+Certain healing items also restore a specific amount of wounds.

+Healing a character can only be done once a day.
+Multiple healers provide a `+1` bonus, up to a `+4` bonus.

 #### Healing A Dying Character

-If a healer was successful on his Medicine check for his patient, the patient is not dying anymore, but stays incapacitated for the next 10 rounds.
+If a healer was successful on his [Medicine][] check for his patient, the patient is not dying anymore, but stays incapacitated for the next 10 rounds.

 #### Healing Non-Lethal Damage

-Non-lethal damage can be healed like lethal damage, but it's twice as effective, meaning a succesful Medicine check heals `2` non-lethal wounds, and each [Extra](/character/skill#extras) also heals `2` non-lethal damage.
+Non-lethal damage can be healed like lethal damage, but it's twice as effective.

 ### Natural Healing

 Every hour a non-lethal wound is healed automatically.

-Every day a wounded or incapacitated character has to attempt a [Body][] roll to heal `1` wound naturally.
-A critical failure on the [Body][] roll causes an additional wound.
-On a failed check nothing happens.
+Every day a wounded character can roll a [Body][] check and heal wounds equal to the roll, regardless of being healed or not.
+A critical failure on the [Body][] check causes an additional wound.

-The difficulty of Natural Healing is influenced by these conditions:
+The Natural Healing [Body][] roll is influenced by these conditions:

 | Modifier | Condition                                                             |
 |:--------:|-----------------------------------------------------------------------|